-Chainguard Images FAQs
+Chainguard Containers FAQs

-Frequently asked questions about Chainguard Images
+Frequently asked questions about Chainguard Containers

-Chainguard Images are based on Wolfi, a Linux undistro we built specifically to address software supply chain security issues.
+Chainguard Containers are based on Wolfi, a Linux undistro we built specifically to address software supply chain security issues.
 We call it an undistro because it doesn’t contain certain software you’d normally find in a traditional Linux distribution such as Debian or Alpine.
 Wolfi is a minimal Linux distribution designed specifically to be used as a base for stripped-down container images.

 The Google distroless images follow a similar philosophy to many of our images: they are minimal images that don’t include package managers or shells.
 The main difference is in the implementation.
-The Google distroless images are built with Bazel and based on the Debian distribution, whereas Chainguard Images are built with apko and based on Wolfi.
+The Google distroless images are built with Bazel and based on the Debian distribution, whereas Chainguard Containers are built with apko and based on Wolfi.
 We believe our approach is more maintainable and extensible.

 Which images are available?

-Free for everyone, anywhere.Contact us for pricing.
+Free for everyone, anywhereContact us for pricing

 Latest versionsMajor and minor versions